ZenWaveCapital/zenwavecapital.github.io/quant-report.md

 | A4    | OOS  | 2024–2025 |

 {: .notice--info}
-*A4 uses an extended IS window purely for validation.
+A4 uses an extended IS window for validation only.
-Live A uses the full-window 2014–2025 parameter set, validated by all A1–A4 OOS slices.*
+**Live ZenWave A uses the full-window 2014–2025 parameter set** confirmed stable by all A1–A4 OOS slices.

+---

-#### B-Series WFA Timeline
+## 🧭 B-Series WFA Timeline (Medium-Term Engine)

 | Slice | Role | Period        |
 |-------|------|---------------|